padjohn/cbert/README.md

 sentences = [
     "Pesticides cause insect decline.",
-    "Pesticide bans cause the disappearance of insect decline.", "Pesticide are the main cause of insect decline.", ]
+    "Pesticide bans cause the end of insect decline.", "Pesticide are the main cause of insect decline.", ]